thacherT1D/webdevstuff/Programming_with_Javascript/JavaScript:_Arrays.desc.md

-# An Intro to Programming and JavaScript Pt.
-I: Arrays
+# Programming and JavaScript: Arrays

 ## Objectives